slalom-consulting-ltd/terraform-guidelines/README.md

 ### Fix the version of the modules you consume

-In your **module.tf** file set the version of the module.
-If you author modules make sure you tag successful module builds.
+In your **module.tf** file, set the version of the module.
+If you author modules, make sure you tag successful module builds.
-If your module comes from a registry, specify using the version property, if its only standard git use a tag reference in your source statement.
+If your module comes from a registry, specify using the version property, if its only standard git source reference use a tag reference in your source statement.

 If it's using modules from the registry like **modules.codebuild.tf**: